tomoyanonymous/homebrew-faust/README.md

 #### --with-web

-This option installs asmjs compiler and wasm compiler after above(depends on emscripten)
+This option installs wasm compiler after above(depends on emscripten)

 *Emscripten needs to set environment variable LLVM_PATH manually, Please follow the instruction in an installation.*

-- make asmjs
 - make wasm

 #### --with-ios